andrey-str/tagsinput-rails-revisited/README.md

 ## Versioning

-tagsinput-rails-revisisted 2.0 == jQuery-Tags-Input-revisisted 2.0
+tagsinput-rails-revisited 2.0 == jQuery-Tags-Input-revisited 2.0

 Every attempt is made to mirror the currently shipping jQuery-Tags-Input-Revisited version number wherever possible.
 The major, minor, and patch version numbers will always represent the jQuery-Tags-Input version.
 Should a gem